blakeb211/guide/README.md

 # Minimum Viable Product
-1. match 1-df chi squared value at root node
-1. match reference with greedy split point, unweighted numeric variables only, no interaction tests, no missing values, no bootstrap collection for piecewise constant
-1. write predict
+1. write predict to generate node file
+1. write test that can compare node files
 1. match reference for unweighted greedy split of categoricals with no missing values

 # Done
+1. match reference with greedy split point, unweighted numeric variables only, no interaction tests, no missing values, no bootstrap collection for piecewise constant

+# WISHLIST
+1. Categoricals
+1. Weights
+1. Pruning
+1. Missing values
+1. Match 1-df chi squared value at root node (we are close but not exact match)

 ## Missing values
 1. How are new categories created for missing categoricals